georchestra/ansible/README.md

 ## warning

 THIS IS A WORK IN PROGRESS!
-Right now this will deploy a working georchestra w/ geonetwork/mapfishapp/geoserver/geowebcache/geofence with mostly default configs and empty databases/datadirs.
+Right now this will deploy a working georchestra from the master branch w/ geonetwork3/mapfishapp/geoserver/geowebcache with mostly default configs and empty databases/datadirs.